december garden chores

 UNFROZEN, AVAILABLE WATER 365 days a year is the Number 1 thing you can do in support of birds and other wildlife.
 I keep a hole in the surface of each of my water gardens with a floating de-icer, so overwintering frogs and salamanders and fish don’t suffocate, and so birds and animals can have a drink (or a splash).
 Water-garden wintertime prep.

 EXPERT ADVICE ON BIRDS makes for good winter reading; I’ve got a stash of interviews with ornithologists and other wildlife biologists at this link.
+With news of severe declines in songbird populations in North America, from research released in fall 2019, counting birds and sharing our tallies, as well as the engagement that comes with feeding, is more important than ever.
+Here is why.

 I’M MAD ABOUT SEED.
 So mad that I have to have “rules” for seed shopping, like restraining myself before binging in the new catalogs until I do a careful inventory of leftovers.
 My most important rules: I buy organic seed when available, and seek out regionally appropriate varieties, too, in the hopes of best garden success, since seed is a living thing that has adapted over generations to the conditions where it was raised, and I want to make it feel at home here.
 Here’s the whole story, plus links to great sources.